-Computed tomography (CT) is an X-ray procedure that uses a computer to produce a detailed, cross-sectional image of the heart.
-White Plains Hospital offers the newest cardiovascular imaging technology with 64-slice computed tomography that produces a rapid and undistorted image.
-This advanced technology provides physicians with a three-dimensional view of the anatomical structure of the heart, offering, in some cases, an alternative to cardiac catheterization.
+A cat scan (CT or Computed tomography) is an x-ray procedure that uses a computer to produce a detailed, cross-sectional image of the heart.
+White Plains Hospital cardiologists work with the most up-to-date cardiovascular imaging technology with 64-slice computed tomography that produces a rapid and undistorted image.
+This advanced technology provides physicians with a three-dimensional view of the anatomical structure of the patient’s heart, offering, in some cases, an alternative to cardiac catheterization.

 The state-of-the-art digital echocardiography lab at White Plains Hospital is accredited by the Intersocietal Commission for the Accreditation of Echocardiography Laboratories in a number of procedures, including: